See how Foxtel PayTV stacks up against other providers

 Dodo is a Melbourne based internet provider, but a trusted and recognisable household name all over Australia.
 Not only do they offer a range of great deals on ADSL2 and NBN plans, but they also offer Fetch TV, an Australian IPTV provider that delivers a subscription television service over on top of you regular internet service.

-iiNet is now Australia's second-largest internet service provider, sitting behind telco behemoth Telstra.
+iiNet is one of Australia's longest lasting internet service providers.
 With iiNet's quirky ads and great value ADSL2 and NBN plans, it's not hard to believe they've acquired more than 1.3 million customers (as of 2011).
 They're also a wholly owned subsidiary of another titan of Aussie telecommunications subsidiary, TPG.
 TPG took over iiNet back in 2016, and while there may have been initial worries that the corporate synergy would impact iiNet’s reputation for value and service, such concerns turned out to be completely unfounded, with iiNet’s track record for competitive pricing and customer support remaining as strong as ever.

 MyRepublic is all about speed.
 They only offer the top two speed tiers of the NBN (Standard Plus Evening Speed and Premium Evening Speed), both with unlimited data.
 They're also optimised for gaming with their esteemed "Gamer Pro Plan", the first NBN powered plan for gamers.